Floranaras/dotfiles/README.md

 - **Waybar**: Status bar configuration with anime-themed styling
 - **Wofi**: Application launcher with custom styling to match the theme
 - **Ghostty**: Modern terminal emulator configuration
+- **Tmux**: Terminal multiplexer with custom styling and keybinds matching the anime theme
 - **Neovim**: Complete editor setup with LSP, plugins, and custom keymaps
 - **Zsh**: Shell configuration and customizations